ST12345678910/ReadMeGenerator/README.md

 ## Tests
  This does not require testing.
 ## Questions
 If you have any questions about the project or repository, open issue or contact me directly at <code>shaun.tehranchi@gmail.com</code>.
-Find more of my projects @ <code>ST12345678910</code>
+Find more of my projects on Github <code>@ST12345678910</code>